pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 We recently launched a community Discord server for CLI for Microsoft 365.

 We've seen a huge amount of engagement and activity on the server.
-So much so, that we've decided to make it is where we want to focus and grow the CLI for Microsoft 365 community.
+So much so, that we've decided to make it where we want to focus and grow the CLI for Microsoft 365 community.

 We've made it easier for you to get help, share and find content related to CLI for Microsoft 365.